786Aaqueeb/MAD-PWA-Lab/README.md

 1. Run the application on your emulator or physical device.

 2. Explore the map, search for locations, and test navigation functionalities.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).